Biden declares emergency over lead in water in US Virgin Islands

 “The data should be thrown into the garbage,” said Marc Edwards, a Virginia Tech lead and water expert who helped identify the lead problems in Flint, Michigan.

 If the information given to St. Croix residents turns out to be bad, it won’t be the first time that’s happened.
-Poor information often plagues communities facing lead crises, leaving people unsure what to believe.
+Poor information often plagues communities, and they are often majority-Black communities, facing lead crises, leaving people unsure what to believe.
 In Flint, officials initially concealed high lead levels.
 When levels spiked in Newark, officials emphasized the safety of the city’s reservoirs even though it is lead pipes – not the source – that are usually the problem.
 In Benton Harbor, Michigan, residents waited months for officials to confirm that filters truly work, relying on bottled water.

 On the Caribbean island of St. Croix, officials avoided some of those pitfalls and quickly told residents of the results.
 The governor declared an emergency.